 Three Positive Temperature Coefficients (PTCs) protect the control panel from short circuits on the continuous and programmable power outputs.
-If the control panel is programmed for power supervision and a short circuit occurs on one of the power outputs, the control panel sends a BATTERY LOW or BATTERY MISSING for Bosch Security Systems Modem IIIa Communication Format, or TROUBLE ZN 9 for BFSK.
-One PTC protects:
+If the control panel is programmed for power supervision and a short circuit occurs on one of the power outputs, the control panel sends a BATTERY LOW OF BATTERY MISSING for Bosch Security Systems Modem IIIa Communication Format, or TROUBLE ZN 9 for BFSK.